Sustainability

 APESB's Submissions

-The Treasury of Australia have conducted two consultations on climate-related financial disclosure in Australia, and have recently released a third consultation.
+The Treasury of Australia have conducted three consultations and released proposed legislation on climate-related financial disclosure in Australia.

 In response to the first consultation which sought initial views on key considerations for the design and implementation of standardised, internationally‑aligned requirements for disclosure of climate‑related financial risks and opportunities in Australia, APESB submission highlighted its role in developing and maintaining a robust ethical framework to underpin Australia’s reporting and assurance activities.